andresromerodev/portfolio/pages/posts/containers-and-serverless.md

 ```

 Take note that before we can utilize these pipelines, we need to establish a few environment variables.
 Here's the list you'll need to set up: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY , AWS_REGION, ECR_REGISTRY and ECR_REPOSITORY.

-You can set them from → GitHub Steps

 When it comes to AWS credentials, you have a couple of options.
 You can use the same set of credentials you established for Serverless, or you can create a new set of credentials dedicated solely to CI/CD operations.
 The choice depends on your specific needs and preferences.